aaronmaj/banking-microservices/README.md

 This projects encompasses a set of microservices with `Spring Boot`,`Docker`, `Reactive Spring Boot`, `ReactJs` and `Javascript`. \
 The project uses `Java 11` and is based on `Spring Boot 2.5.3` and `Spring Cloud 2020.0.3`.\
+The project is a compilation of training material on `Web Services`  for Microfinances adapted for a `Cloud Native` environment.
 It is built as a Maven multi-module project.
+[For the Web Services version (SOAP and REST) see:] (https://github.com/aaronmaj/banking-services-training)

 ## List of modules:
 1. A core module (`banking-core`)